 EMHA DESIGN REVIEW COMMITTEE BAD FAITH

-In a meeting of the EMHA Board of Directors occurring on January 31, 2021, Joaquin Tadeo discussed how the Association had spent more than $7,000 in legal expenses in a discrimination complaint filed by a single homeowner.
+In a meeting of the EMHA Board of Directors occurring on January 31, 2021, Joaquin Tadeo discussed how the Association had spent more than $7,000 in legal expenses in a discrimination complaint filed by Homeowner X.

 Bad faith can be defined as:

 bad faith noun

 - intentional deception, dishonesty, or failure to meet an obligation or duty